University of Nottingham Malaysia

 • Proof of payment of RM4,660 visa fees (payable thru MyNottingham portal)

-• Student Declaration Form
+• Completion and submission of the Student Declaration Form

 Additional documents for residents of specific countries

 • No Objection Certificate/ NOC (for Sudanese students).
-The University will apply the NOC from the Sudanese embassy in Malaysia on your behalf.
+The University apply for the NOC from the Sudanese embassy in Malaysia on your behalf.
 Any charges from the embassy will be borne by the student.

-• Letter of Eligibility/ LOE (for Iranian and Omani students.
+• Letter of Eligibility/ LoE (for Iranian and Omani students.
 The University will apply for the LOE on your behalf from the Iranian and Omani embassy in Malaysia).
-Any charges from the embassy will be borne by the student
+Any charges from the embassy will be borne by the student.

 New students who have current valid passes for Malaysia (transferring students/ dependant visa holders) may have to submit additional documents.
 Please refer to Special Circumstances for further information.